brianprost/HyperBook/plan/final_report.md

 | NuGet Instructions: | https://docs.microsoft.com/en-us/nuget/install-nuget-client-tools |
 | .NET Core 5.0 SDK: | https://dotnet.microsoft.com/en-us/download/dotnet/5.0 |

 For the `HyperBook` frontend project, code is loaded directly from the GitHub repo into the Vercel service using GitHub APIs.
-When the `frontend-production` branch received new commits, a new version is deployed automatically.
+When the `frontend-production` branch receives new commits, an updated version is deployed automatically.

 ### Application Tasks